ivy-llc/ivy/docs/overview/deep_dive/ivy_frontends_tests.rst

 :func:`helpers.test_frontend_method` is used to test frontend instance methods.
 It is used in the same way as :func:`helpers.test_frontend_function`.
 A few important arguments for this function are following:
   - :code:`init_input_dtypes` Input dtypes of the arguments on which we are initializing the array on.
   - :code:`init_all_as_kwargs_np` The data to be passed when intializing, this will be a dictionary in which the numpy array which will contain the data will be passed in the :code:`data` key.
-  - :code:`method_input_dtypes` The input dtypes of the arguemnt which are to be passed to the instance method after the intialization of the array.
+  - :code:`method_input_dtypes` The input dtypes of the argument which are to be passed to the instance method after the intialization of the array.
-  - :code:`method_all_as_kwargs_np` All the arguments which are to be passed to instance method.
+  - :code:`method_all_as_kwargs_np` All the arguments which are to be passed to the instance method.

 Frontend Instance Method Test Examples